manussekhar/German_Notes/Conjugation.md

 Regel maßig verben (regular verb) = no change in first part based on subject

-unegel maßig verben (regular verb) = no change in first part based on subject
+unregel maßig verben (regular verb) = no change in first part based on subject